Eh, it would have been more interesting if you had considered both sides of the equation. So here's the other side...

 Pure libertarianism needs something to curb its extremity.
 That something is pragmatism.

 Philosophical pragmatism is an essential American development.
 Its animating principle is that truth is social and constructed rather than transcendent and objective.
 It holds that ideas prove their worth in action, and that the results of an idea are the best criteria by which to judge its merit.
 And since what works for me might not work for you, pragmatism advocates a strenuous openness to all perspectives. - James Walsh, Liberty in troubled timesDeng Xiaoping plus Thomas Jefferson equals pragmatarianism.
-Pragmatarianism advocates that donations to government organizations should be 100% tax deductible.
-People wouldn't have a choice whether they paid taxes but they would have a choice which government organizations received their individual taxes.
+Pragmatarianism advocates that people be allowed to choose where their taxes go.
+Taxpayers wouldn't have a choice whether they paid taxes but they would have a choice which government organizations received their individual taxes.

 Taxes are not too dissimilar from charity.
 The ancient Jewish charity law..."Tzedakah"...has 10 levels of giving that are ranked from least righteous to most righteous.
 The least righteous way to give is to give begrudgingly.
 The most righteous way to give is to give in a way that enables the recipient to become self-reliant.
 Right there we can see the basis between the disparity between the liberal and conservative approaches to welfare.